potatohburritoh/Pick12/README.md

 ## Game Description
 * Get your heart pumping with this exciting minigame!
-* Escape from the evil zombie while colelcting valuable cubes.
+* Escape from the evil zombie while collecting valuable cubes.
 Destroy the zombie by collecting 12 cubes.
 * Made for Windows/Mac with Unity, this game aims to bring simple joy to players with lively animations and graphics.
 * Kill time (and zombies) with Pick12 now!